Updated March 20, 2023

 NoSQL is the need of the era.
 With rapid changes and huge scalability demand, NoSQL is the ultimate solution any organization can think of.

 In today’s fast-paced world, NoSQL is becoming increasingly important due to the need for rapid changes and scalability.
 MongoDB is an excellent solution for any organization seeking to address these demands.

 Below are some of the benefits of using MongoDB that can help you consider relevant use cases:

 - Supports Heterogeneous data

 - Document-based query language

-Why do we need MongoDB?
+Why do we need it?

-Who is the right audience for learning MongoDB technologies?
+The right audience for learning MongoDB technologies

-How this technology will help you in career growth?
+How will this technology help in career growth?

 MongoDB’s popularity has been rising due to its flexibility, speed, and powerful query language.
 With a vast amount and types of data, MongoDB is becoming the obvious choice for organizations.
 Some of the top companies using it include Cisco, SAP, Telefonica, EA, eBay, Ericsson, Forbes, Intuit, and LexisNexis.